China Entry and Exit Requirements and Procedures 2026

 People Forbidden to Leave China

-A. Defendants in a criminal case or criminal suspects identified by the people's procuratorates, public security organs, or court.
+A. Defendants in a criminal case or criminal suspects identified by the people's procuratorates, public security organs, or the court.

-B. Individuals are not allowed to leave the country due to unsettled civil cases according to the People's Court notice.
+B. Individuals are not allowed to leave the country due to unsettled civil cases, according to the People's Court notice.

 C. Others whose behaviors have violated China's laws and have been identified by competent authorities as needing pursuit.